loco/wp-loco/readme.txt

 = Why can't it extract any translatable strings from my code? =

-The extraction process looks for Wordpress translation functions with string literal arguments, such as `__('Foo')`.
+The extraction process looks for WordPress translation functions with string literal arguments, such as `__('Foo')`.

 Using your own custom functions like `myTranslate('Foo')` won't work.
 Neither will using variables, such as `__( $foo )`.